-E-learning is gradually becoming a profitable niche for starting an online school.
+eLearning has long become a profitable niche for starting an online business, such as an online school or an online course.
 A majority of audiences who relied on traditional classrooms are now moving online in search of knowledge and training.
 From digital marketing or computer programming to Yoga training, one can find an online course developed for each genre.
+We as an e-learning software development company are witnessing the great interest of multi-national and multi-establishment companies in creating custom educational platforms.

-Above all, multi-national and multi-establishment companies are becoming favorite targets of education software development company. eLearning software and learning management systems are helping these companies to save millions that they would have been spent on traditional classroom training of their employees spread across the globe.
+eLearning software and learning management systems are helping companies worldwide to save millions that could have been spent on traditional classroom training of their employees spread across the globe.
 Users across the planet can now access online courses on a central eLearning repository and save a great deal of time, money, and travel required to attend physical classes.
-In fact, 77% of US companies have already adopted eLearning to train their employee on regular basis.
+In fact, 77% of US companies have already adopted eLearning to train their employees on regular basis.

 Who are the key partners of eLearning businesses?

 An eLearning business operates as a medium to connect two sides of the population - students and teachers.
 We also call them learners and trainers.
-Depending on the objectives, we can classify the key audience as following:
+Depending on the objectives, we can classify the key audience as follows:

 Students and corporates

-Students or learners come on-board in search of an online learning material on a specific topic.
-While, the corporates, as key partners, can be considered to involve in both creation and consumption of online courses.
-Corporate eLearning occurs when companies create and upload online courses on online learning platforms and employees access them from anywhere.
+Students or learners come on board in search of online learning material on a specific topic.
+While the corporates, as key partners, can be considered to involve in both creation and consumption of online courses.
+Corporate eLearning occurs when companies create elearning content and upload online courses on platforms and employees access them from anywhere.

 We can classify the goals of a corporation with eLearning into five parts: